Rahab and the Spies

 Joshua 2

 Joshua 2.
 In this chapter we have the historical account of the two spies Joshua sent in to view the land, the works and faith of Rahab who protected them from the officers of the king of Jericho, and the resulting promise of protection of Rahab and all in her house during the impending judgment on Jericho.
 It is a tremendous example of how faith recognizes the coming judgment of God on this world, identifies with the people of God, and by faith escapes the judgment.
 It is a beautiful type of the power of the gospel.
 We see in this chapter an example of the surprising grace of God.
 The fact that this woman this immoral Gentile woman, of a Canaanite people doomed to destruction, would be justified by faith, brought in amongst the people of God and given a place in the royal line of the Messiah, is absolutely astonishing.
 It is an example of God going outside the limits of the present dispensation to bless.
 This chapter is very close to the hearts of those of us who, like the Ephesians, were saved from a Gentile background.
 If Joshua 1 answers to Ephesians 1, then Joshua 2 answers to Ephesians 2, where we have the work that God has done to prepare the building materials for the church; i.e. the Gentiles who were afar off (Eph.
 2:11-12).
 Rahab’s faith in contrast with her unbelieving countrymen is highlighted in the New Testament; “By faith the harlot Rahab perished not with them that believed not, when she had received the spies with peace” (Hebrews 1:31).
 James also uses Rahab as an example of faith, showing that her faith was witnessed by works; “Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?”
 (James 2:25).
+Her action of receiving the spies would’ve been perceived by her country as betrayal, and yet God interprets it as faith.
 Prophetically, the two spies sent into Canaan are a type of the Jewish remnant, and Rahab is a type of the nations who receive the remnant as messengers of the gospel of the kingdom (Matthew 24:14 ).
 As a result the nations who shelter and receive the messengers will be blessed of the Father and enter the kingdom, while the rest will be cast into everlasting fire (Matt.
 25:31-46).

 The Spies Sent Forth (2:1)